scman1/xref_client/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-== Authors
+## Authors
     Abraham Nieva de la Hidalga

-== Synopsis
+## Synopsis

-xref client is a mapping engine designed to facilitate importing crossref publication data for the [Catalysis Data Infrastructure](http://cdi.ukcatalysishub.org).
+xref_client is a mapping engine designed to facilitate importing crossref publication data for the [Catalysis Data Infrastructure](http://cdi.ukcatalysishub.org).

 UK Catalysis Hub supports the development of this resource and it is funded by EPSRC grants: EP/R026939/1, EP/R026815/1, EP/R026645/1, EP/R027129/1, and EP/M013219/1(biocatalysis)).